The Bankrate promise

 Some mobile home owners opt to purchase peril policies, a type of mobile home insurance with low premiums but high risk.
-Peril policies only cover very limited causes of damage, meaning you’ll be on the hook for any costs not resulting from one of the listed perils.
+Peril policies cover very limited causes of damage, meaning you’ll be on the hook for any costs not resulting from one of the listed perils.
 Understand the full scope of what is and isn’t covered before purchasing one of these policies, and ensure you can afford the full cost of repairs not covered.

 What does a mobile home insurance policy not cover?

 There are some things standard mobile home insurance policies do not cover.
 Some of these require add-ons or additional policies for coverage and may or may not be needed depending on your geographic location: